LuckyJimJD/ProfessionalResponsibility/_rules-statutes/NC_RPC_Section1.md

 Amendments Approved by the Supreme Court: March 16, 2017; October 2, 2014; March 1, 2003.

-# 27 NCAC 02 Rule 1.07	CONFLICT OF INTEREST: CURRENT CLIENTS
+## Rule 1.07 Conflict of Interrest: Current Clients

 (a) Except as provided in paragraph (b), a lawyer shall not represent a client if the representation involves a concurrent conflict of interest.
 A concurrent conflict of interest exists if: